-As a clarinetist, Andrew has performed as Principal Clarinet and E-flat Clarinetist with the Rutgers University Wind Ensemble, Rutgers University Symphony Orchestra, The University of Maryland Wind Ensemble, University of Maryland Symphony Orchestra, the Symphony in C (formerly the Haddonfield Symphony), and the South Jersey Area Wind Ensemble.
+As a clarinetist, Dr. Lesser has performed as Principal Clarinet and E-flat Clarinetist with the Rutgers University Wind Ensemble, Rutgers University Symphony Orchestra, The University of Maryland Wind Ensemble, University of Maryland Symphony Orchestra, the Symphony in C (formerly the Haddonfield Symphony), and the South Jersey Area Wind Ensemble.
 He made his Carnegie Hall debut performing with the National University Wind Ensemble in 2002, and has performed in venues including The Kimmel Center and New York’s Town Hall and abroad in Puerto Rico and Aruba.
 He has worked with artists such as Osmo Vanska, Faith Esham, H. Robert Reynolds, Eugene Corporon, and Ray Charles.
 Andrew is a member of ASCAP (American Society of Composers, Authors, and Publishers), MENC: The National Organization for Music Education, SJBODA (South Jersey Band and Orchestra Directors Association), the International Clarinet Association, and is a founding member of the New Jersey Young Composers Competition.
 He currently serves as Concertmaster and Principal Clarinetist of the Philadelphia Wind Symphony.

-Andrew’s skills as an educator have been described as “unsurpassed”, “inspiring”, and “gifted.”
+Dr. Lesser’s skills as an educator have been described as “unsurpassed”, “inspiring”, and “gifted.”
 He currently serves as the Director of Music at the Wilbur Watts Intermediate School in Burlington City, NJ, where he directs the general music and vocal programs.
-Prior to this appointment, Andrew taught at the Haddon Heights and Lindenwold School Districts, where he spearheaded a five-tiered music program, teaching Concert Band, Choir, Jazz Band, Music Theory, and Marching Band.
+Prior to this appointment, Dr. Lesser taught at the Haddon Heights and Lindenwold School Districts, where he spearheaded a five-tiered music program, teaching Concert Band, Choir, Jazz Band, Music Theory, and Marching Band.
 Under his direction, Andrew’s students have performed in numerous festivals, competitions, and community events, ultimately being honored with the U.S. Marine Corps Award in 2008 for “professionalism, patriotism, and pride.”
 His students have performed with the Rowan University Wind Ensemble, All South Jersey and Olympic Conference Honors Bands, the NJPAC Center for the NJ Shouts Down Drugs!
 Songwriting Competition, the Philadelphia Vocal Conservatory, and internationally in the Citta’ della Pieve Opera Festival, Italy.
-In 2009, Andrew served as conductor of the All South Jersey Jr. High Honors Band, and has traveled to various music programs in the South Jersey area, providing consultations for music educators teaching Kindergarten through 12th Grade.
+In 2009, Dr. Lesser served as conductor of the All South Jersey Jr. High Honors Band, and has traveled to various music programs in the South Jersey area, providing consultations for music educators teaching Kindergarten through 12th Grade.

-View Andrew Lesser’s Curriculum Vitae by clicking here: Andrew Lesser – Curriculum Vitae 2017.
+View Andrew Lesser’s Curriculum Vitae by clicking here: Andrew Lesser – Curriculum Vitae 2020